S&P 500 Extends Record Run

 Solid economic data also helped pull European stocks higher, analysts said.

-The European Commission's economic sentiment indicator for the European Union reached 116 in December -- the highest level since August 2000.
+The European Commission's economic sentiment indicator for the European Union last month reached its highest level since August 2000.

-Hong Kong's Hang Seng Index rose 0.3% to a fresh record, notching its 10th consecutive session of gains -- the longest such streak since October 2012.
+In Asia, stocks mostly rose, with Hong Kong's Hang Seng Index climbing 0.3% and notching its 10th consecutive session of gains -- the longest such streak since October 2012.

-The Shanghai Composite rose 0.5%, its seventh consecutive advance, while Japanese markets were closed for a holiday.
+The Shanghai Composite added 0.5%, its seventh consecutive advance, while Japanese markets were closed for a holiday.

-In foreign-exchange markets, the U.S. dollar pared some of the previous week's losses as the euro slipped.

-The WSJ Dollar Index -- which measures the currency against a basket of 16 others -- rose 0.3% after posting its fourth consecutive weekly loss Friday.

 Write to Akane Otani at akane.otani@wsj.com and Mike Bird at Mike.Bird@wsj.com